ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Cutworms

-Cutworms are gray or black segmented larvae that are fat and about 1-inch-long.
+Cutworms are gray or black segmented larvae that are fat and are about 1 inch long.
 Mostly active at night, they are found on most early vegetable and flower seedlings and transplants throughout North America.
 Cutworms chew through stems at ground level; they may completely devour small plants in May and June.
 For control:

 • Use cutworm collars on transplants